brizenchi/do-not-invest/README.md

 # Do Not Invest - Project Overview

 ## Introduction
 "Do Not Invest" is an educational presentation designed to provide critical insights into the risks and pitfalls of investing.
-Built using [Gamma.app](https://gamma.app/), this project aims to inform and caution potential investors by highlighting key factors to consider before making financial commitments.
+This project aims to inform and caution potential investors by highlighting key factors to consider before making financial commitments.
 The content is structured to be engaging, visually appealing, and easy to understand, making it suitable for both novice and experienced investors.

 ## Project Purpose
 The primary goal of this project is to: